 There is no change in the nature of business of the Company.
 There wereno significant or material orders passed by regulators courts or tribunals impacting theCompany's operation in future.

-There were no material changes and commitments affecting the financialposition of the Company which have occurred between the end of the financial year i.e.31st March 2020 and date of this report.
+There were no material changes and commitments affecting the financialposition of the Company which have occurred between the end of the financial year i.e.31st March 2022 and date of this report.

 Your Company had adopted a dividend distribution policy that balancesthe dual objectives of appropriately rewarding Members through dividends and retainingcapital in order to maintain a healthy capital adequacy ratio to support long term growthof your Company.

-Consistent with this policy your Board has recommended a dividend ofRs.
-4/- on Equity Shares (65%) for the financial year 2019-20 to the Members of yourCompany.
-The proposal is subject to the approval of the Members at the 6th Annual GeneralMeeting (AGM) of your Company scheduled to be held on July 21 2022.
+Consistent with this policy your Board has recommended a dividend ofRs 6.50 p. on Equity Shares (65%) for the financial year 2021-22 to the Members of yourCompany.
+The proposal is subject to the approval of the Members at the 8th Annual GeneralMeeting (AGM) of your Company scheduled to be held on July 21 2022.
 The dividend willentail a cash outflow of Rs.
-563.67 lakhs (previous year Rs.
+915.96 lakhs (previous year Rs.
 563.67 lakhs).

 During the year the Company has not accepted any deposits from thepublic under Chapter V of the Companies Act 2013.
-There was no public deposit outstandingas at the beginning and end of the financial year 2019-20.
+There was no public deposit outstandingas at the beginning and end of the financial year 2021-22.